What is Acne? According to the Mariam Webster Dictionary,

 Silver Shield Gel: A clear cosmetic gel product that has been shown to be an effective cleaning agent, which promotes natural hydration and gently moisturizes the skin.

-Skin Detox: A supplement which helps pull toxins from the skin and may relieve skin dryness and non-cystic acne.
+Skin Detox: A supplement that helps pull toxins from the skin and may relieve skin dryness and non-cystic acne.